daniel-ben/daniel-ben/README.md

 I also have a degree in Biology 🧬 and worked with Biogeography and Bioinformatics in my final paper.
 I speak Portuguese and English

-⚙️ My languages:
+⚙️ My languages and tools:
+- HTML5
+- CSS (Vanilla, Saas)
-- Javascript (Pure, React, Nextjs, 💅 Styled Components)
+- Javascript (Vanilla, React, 💅 Styled Components)
 - Python
 - C++